crbednarz/shine6-tool/README.md

 ## Utilities
 ### custom_rgb_test.py
 Basic test of having the host system control the lighting of each key to create a smooth realtime effect.

+## License
+License information can be found in the LICENSE file in the root directory.